valkey-io/valkey-rfc/Triggers.md

    In such cases the user usually registers tasks in a ZSET with the matching execution time as the score.
    Usually what is being done is setting a puller job in the application side which periodically reads all items in the set which have scores smaller than the current timestamp, and issue eval/fcall commands back to Valkey with the relevant tasks to run.
    This pattern introduces some waste as the application needs to maintain a puller job and perform the round trip back to the application in order to execute the scheduled operations.
-   With Valkey triggers this can be achieved without the need to place a puller job by the user.
+   With Valkey triggers this can be achieved without the need for a puller job by the user.
    In order to achieve that we can use:
    - ZSET z for for holding scheduled tasks
    - Key k to manage the next task execution time